-A separate meeting of the Independent Directors of the Company was held on May 29, 2019 to discuss the agenda items as prescribed under applicable laws.
+A separate meeting of the Independent Directors of the Company was held on November 04, 2020 to discuss the agenda items as prescribed under applicable laws.
 All Independent Directors have attended the said meeting.
-In the opinion of the Board, all the Independent Directors fulfil the conditions of Independence as defined under the Companies Act, 2013 (the Act) and SEBI (LODR), 2015 and are independent of the management of the Company.
-Terms and Conditions of the appointment of Independent Director(s) are available at the Investors Relations section of the Company's website at www.goodyear.co.in/investor-relations.
+In the opinion of the Board, all the Independent Directors fulfil the conditions of Independence as defined under the Companies Act, 2013 and SEBI (LODR), 2015 and are independent of the management of the Company.
+Terms and Conditions of the appointment of Independent Director(s) are available at the Investors Relations section on the Company's website at www.goodyear.co.in/investor-relations.